cmmgw/MechaCar_Statistical_Analysis/README.md

 A summary statistics table was created to show the following PSI metrics for each lot: mean, median, variance, and standard deviation.

 ![Deliverable_2_Lot_Summary](https://github.com/cmmgw/MechaCar_Statistical_Analysis/blob/main/Resources/Deliverable_2_Lot_Summary.JPG)

+** Results:**
+* The variance of the PSI for all manufacturing lots is 62.29356, which does not exceed the 100 pounds per square inch limit.
+* The variance for Lot 1 and Lot 2 meets the design specifications as their respective variance, falls within range.
+However, Lot 3 does not meet the design specifications as the variance is 170.2861224 and therefore exceeds the 100 pounds per square inch limit.
+As such, suspension coils from Lot 1 and Lot 2 should be used.

 ## T-Tests on Suspension Coils